Science and technology of the Han dynasty: Use of steel, iron, and bronze

 Donald B. Wagner writes that most domestic iron tools and implements produced during the Han were made of cheaper and more brittle cast iron, whereas the military preferred to use wrought iron and steel weaponry due to their more durable qualities.
-During the Han dynasty, the typical 0.5 m bronze sword found in the Warring States period was gradually replaced with an iron sword measuring roughly 1 m in length.
+During the Han dynasty, the typical 0.5 m bronze sword of the Warring States period was gradually replaced with an iron sword measuring roughly 1 m in length.
 The ancient dagger-axe (ge) made of bronze was still used by Han soldiers, although it was gradually phased out by iron spears and iron ji halberds.
 Even arrowheads, which were traditionally made of bronze, gradually only had a bronze tip and iron shaft, until the end of the Han when the entire arrowhead was made solely of iron.
-Farmers, carpenters, bamboo craftsmen, stonemasons, and rammed earth builders had at their disposal iron tools such as the plowshare, pickaxe, spade, shovel, hoe, sickle, axe, adze, hammer, chisel, knife, saw, scratch awl, and nails.
+Farmers, carpenters, craftsmen, stonemasons, and rammed earth builders had at their disposal iron tools such as the plowshare, pickaxe, spade, shovel, hoe, sickle, axe, adze, hammer, chisel, knife, saw, scratch awl, and nails.
 Common iron commodities found in Han dynasty homes included tripods, stoves, cooking pots, belt buckles, tweezers, fire tongs, scissors, kitchen knives, fish hooks, and needles.
 Mirrors and oil lamps were often made of either bronze or iron.
 Coin money minted during the Han was made of either copper or copper and tin smelted together to make the bronze alloy.

 Agriculture

 Tools and methods

 Modern archaeologists have unearthed Han iron farming tools throughout China, from Inner Mongolia in the north to Yunnan in the south.
 The spade, shovel, pick, and plow were used for tillage, the hoe for weeding, the rake for loosening the soil, and the sickle for harvesting crops.
-Depending on their size, Han plows were driven by either one ox or two oxen.
+Depending on their size, Han plows were driven by one to two oxen.
 Oxen were also used to pull the three-legged iron seed drill (invented in Han China by the 2nd century BCE), which enabled farmers to plant seeds in precise rows instead of casting them out by hand.
 While artwork of the Wei (220–266 CE) and Jin (266–420) periods show use of the harrow for breaking up chunks of soil after plowing, it perhaps first appeared in China during the Eastern Han (25–220 CE).
 Irrigation works for agriculture included the use of water wells, artificial ponds and embankments, dams, canals, and sluice gates.